 Heat rash — also known as prickly heat and miliaria — isn't just for babies.
-Heat rash affects adults, too, especially during hot, humid weather.
+It affects adults, too, especially during hot, humid weather.

 Heat rash develops when blocked pores (sweat ducts) trap perspiration under your skin.
 Symptoms range from superficial blisters to deep, red lumps.
 Some forms of heat rash feel prickly or intensely itchy.

 Heat rash usually clears on its own.
-Severe forms of heat rash may need medical care, but the best way to relieve symptoms is to cool your skin and prevent sweating.
+Severe forms of the condition may need medical care, but the best way to relieve symptoms is to cool your skin and prevent sweating.

 Adults usually develop heat rash in skin folds and where clothing causes friction.
 In infants, the rash is mainly found on the neck, shoulders and chest.
 It can also show up in the armpits, elbow creases and groin.

 The types of miliaria are classified according to how deep the blocked sweat ducts are.
 Signs and symptoms for each type vary.

 - The mildest form of heat rash (miliaria crystallina) affects the sweat ducts in the top layer of skin.
 This form is marked by clear, fluid-filled blisters and bumps (papules) that break easily.